-The Franchise Agreement is a legally binding agreement which outlines the franchisor's terms and conditions for the franchisee.
-It also outlines the obligations of the franchisor and the obligations of the franchisee.
+A franchise agreement is a legally binding document that outlines a franchisor's terms and conditions for a franchisee.
+Every franchise is governed by these terms, which are generally a written agreement between both parties.
 The franchise agreement is signed at the time an individual makes the decision to enter the franchise system.

-What turns a license into a franchise in the United States is governed by the definition established by the Federal Trade Commission (“The FTC Rule”) and by the various states that have adopted alternative definitions.
-Under the FTC Rule, there are three general requirements for a license to be considered a franchise:
+In the United States, a license becomes a franchise if it meets the definition established by the Federal Trade Commission (FTC), known as the FTC Franchise Rule, and by the various states that have adopted alternative definitions.
+Under the FTC Franchise Rule, there are three general requirements for a license to be considered a franchise:

 - The franchisee’s business is substantially associated with the franchisor's brand.
 In franchising, the franchisor and each of its franchisees are sharing a common brand.

 - The franchisor exercises control or provides significant assistance to the franchisee in how they use the franchisor's brand to conduct business.
 Because the franchisee is an independent contractor and not a joint employer, generally those controls are over brand standards and do not extend to the human resources of the franchisee, nor do they extend to how the franchisee manages their business—subject to meeting the requirements of the brand standards—on a daily basis.

 - The franchisor receives a fee from the franchisee for the right to enter into the relationship and to operate their business using the franchisor’s trademarks.
 The fee can be an initial fee or it can be a continuing fee in excess of $500—adjusted annually—with certain exemptions provided under the law.

 Several states have also passed laws that define a franchise, and the definitions may include some relationships that do not meet the FTC Franchise Rule.